 There was no mention of this exculpatory fact at trial.

-Just then, Murray said, Patterson ran up to Sean and breathlessly shouted for him to run away through the adjoining woods.
+According to Murray, just as Sean exited the store Patterson ran up to him and breathlessly shouted for him to run away with him through the adjoining woods.
 Not knowing what else to do, Sean complied.
-And, in Murray's account, "across the bushes" was Terry Patterson's waiting car, with Celine still inside.
+And in Murray's account, there, "across the bushes," was Terry Patterson's waiting car with Celine still inside.

 David Murray added one other detail: In the car, Patterson tossed Sean two guns and commanded, "Get rid of these," and Sean complied.

-Sean, who had just turned 19, was distraught and crying during the week after the murder, Sean's Uncle David testified, repeating over and over, "I'm innocent.
+Sean, who'd turned 19 in July, was distraught and crying in the week after the September murder, Sean's Uncle David testified.
+He repeated over and over, "I'm innocent.
 Uncle, I just didn't do it, and I know they're gonna try to pin it on me.'"

 David Murray's account of Sean's confidences indeed sounds compelling -- and exculpatory.
 But did Murray, then on parole, bend the truth about the guns, pressured as he was by Detective Brazil to give up information leading to a conviction?

-Consider the context: Brazil was subsequently found to be an active partner with Detectives Kenneth Acerra and Walter Robinson in a secret scheme of drug-dealer robberies flourishing throughout this period -- a scheme in which victim John Mulligan was also an accomplice (see "Corrupt Investigators").
+Consider the context: Brazil was subsequently found to be an active partner with Detectives Kenneth Acerra and Walter Robinson in a secret scheme of drug-dealer robberies that flourished throughout this period -- a scheme in which victim John Mulligan was an accomplice (see "Corrupt Investigators").

-Theoretically, it would serve Brazil and his colleagues' interests to pin the crime on a street kid and thus halt further probing that might reveal their joint crimes.
+Theoretically, it would serve Brazil and his colleagues' interests to pin the crime on a street kid and thus halt further probing that stood to reveal their joint crimes.

 In September 1995, Ellis' third jury convicted him of first-degree murder and armed robbery and sent him to Walpole State prison to begin a sentence of life without parole.